xstar-solution/kshow-public/README.md

 - [x] Mockup backend and frontend
 - [x] Lauch to Apple Testflight
 - [x] Write the app policy and term of service
-- [ ] Finish all features and get ready for submit review
+- [x] Finish all features and get ready for submit review
 - [ ] Lauch to app store
+- [ ] Future features and update

 ### Status: On Track